stdinR/RGTGAN/README.md

 ```
 sh val.sh
 ```
-- **Optional** Note that the evaluation results in the paper are asseseed differently from the codes where only PSNR and SSIM scores are calculated.
+- **Optional.** Note that the evaluation results in the paper are asseseed differently from the codes where only PSNR and SSIM scores are calculated.
 You should unify your evluation metrics calculation standards in your research.

 ## Results
 - RRSSRD test set: